Bungie: Halo and Microsoft acquisition (2001–2007)

-Independent company (2007–2022)
+Buyout and Destiny (2007–2022)

 On October 1, 2007, Microsoft and Bungie announced that Bungie was splitting off from its parent and becoming a privately held limited liability company named Bungie, LLC.
 As outlined in a deal between the two, Microsoft would retain a minority stake and continue to partner with Bungie on publishing and marketing both Halo and future projects, with the Halo intellectual property belonging to Microsoft.

 While Bungie planned on revealing a new game at E3 2008, Bungie studio head Harold Ryan announced that the unveiling was canceled.
 Almost three months later, Bungie announced that the new game was a prequel and expansion to Halo 3 titled Halo 3: Recon.
 The next month, Bungie changed the game's title from Halo 3: Recon to Halo 3: ODST.
 At E3 2009, Bungie and Microsoft revealed the company was developing another Halo-related game, Halo: Reach, for release in 2010.
 Reach was the last game in the Halo franchise to be developed by Bungie.

 Bungie continued expanding, though it did not commit to details about new projects and ship dates.
 The company grew from roughly 120 employees in May 2008 to 165 in June 2009, outgrowing the studio Microsoft developed.
 Ryan helped redesign a former multiplex movie theater in Bellevue into new Bungie offices, with 80,000 sqft replacing the 41,000 sqft the company occupied previously.

 In April 2010, Bungie announced that it was entering into a 10-year publishing agreement with publisher Activision Blizzard.
 Under Bungie's agreement with Activision, new intellectual property developed by Bungie will be owned by Bungie, not Activision, in a deal similar to the Electronic Arts Partners Program.